 COHSASA has been involved in the development of standards for a range of healhcare facilities for over two decades.
 Standards have been developed to meet specific requirements of clients and COHSASA has developed country-specific sets of standards on the African continent for both private and public sectors.
 Standards have been developed, piloted, used and refined for hospitals, clinics, hospices, sub-acute facilities, rehabilitation centres and GPs.

 Definition of standards for healthcare facilities

 Healthcare facilities standards are statements that define the key functions, activities, processes and structures and systems required for organisations to be in a position to provide quality services and as they are determined by professional and regulatory bodies, health care professionals, staff, patients and citizens.

 Many sets of COHSASA standards have been accredited by ISQua since 2002 which means they have all met the ISQua principles and requirements.

-The three sets of COHSASA standards currently accredited are:
+The two sets of COHSASA standards currently accredited are:

 - COHSASA Hospital Standards (Version 6.7) (January 2015 through to December 2018)